randhana/SerialGUIConnector/README.md

+# SerialComGUI

-# SerialComGUI is a simple C# program that helps you talk to devices using serial ports, like Arduino or other microcontrollers.
-It gives you buttons and text boxes to easily send and receive data.
-It's great for beginners and experts who want an easy way to work with serial devices.
+SerialComGUI is a straightforward C# program designed to facilitate communication with devices using serial ports, such as Arduino or other microcontrollers.
+It provides intuitive buttons and text boxes for effortless data transmission and reception.
+Whether you're a beginner or an expert, SerialComGUI offers a convenient solution for interacting with serial devices.